 Your Employer is permitted to ask for details on a medical condition as it relates to carrying out your job duties, along with information on any work restrictions which may apply when you return to work.

-- they may request medical documentation from a legally qualified medical practitioner, even if your absence is shorter than seven consecutive working days.
+they may request medical documentation from a legally qualified medical practitioner, even if your absence is shorter than five consecutive working days.
 If this is the case, please seek the assistance of an AMAPCEO Workplace Representative.

 Workplace Representatives are trained union members who have volunteered to confidentially assist members like you in the workplace.
 They should be your first point of contact in seeking information and representation with an issue at work.